What to do in the Moments After a Water Disaster

 You can never be too careful.
 Open all available windows for adequate airflow into the basement or other flooded areas.

 Taking pictures of every area of your home and most possessions, especially ones of great value, is a good standard practice.
 Before you begin to remove items from flood water, take pictures of all affected areas for insurance purposes.
 Ideally, you’d have a photo set of all your items before a disaster to compare with damaged items.
 Even so, take pictures of the damaged area and then call your insurance company.

-Obviously, you need to remove the water.
+Obviously, you need to remove the water, but depending on the source of the water, you .
 Once your insurer gives you the go ahead to remove water, it’s time to get moving; anything you can do between that moment and when a restoration or disaster cleanup service arrives can be a time and money-saver.